micromata/dave/Readme.md

 	address: "127.0.0.1"    # the bind address
 	port: "8000"            # the listening port
 	dir: "/home/webdav"     # the provided base dir
+	prefix: "/webdav"       # the url-prefix of the original url
 	users:
 	  user:                 # with password 'foo' and jailed access to '/home/webdav/user'
 	    password: "$2a$10$yITzSSNJZAdDZs8iVBQzkuZCzZ49PyjTiPIrmBUKUpB0pwX7eySvW"